Removing bad fuel from the marine fuel tank helps stop fuel contamination and prevents a boat engine from getting damaged.

 These steps will ensure the bad fuel is removed from the boat fuel tank and disposed of in a safe and secure way.

 Step 1: Use A Suction Pump To Drain Bad Fuel From Boat Fuel Tank

-Use a boat fuel tank cleaner and spray it into the empty fuel tank.
-This will:
+Using a boat fuel tank cleaner will: